brndnmtthws/brndn-io/content/posts/platform-wars/index.md

 Sounds like a win for users, right?
 Not so fast.

 Amusingly, Apple simultaneously offered their own tool for tracking that would _not_ trigger the warning, [as per a Reuters article](https://uk.reuters.com/article/uk-google-apple/google-backed-groups-criticize-apples-new-warnings-on-user-tracking-idUKKBN2440VG).
 One could interpret this as a prelude to Apple's intention to enter the advertising market alongside Google and Facebook.
-So while it appears on the outside to be a good thing, it's actually just another attempt by Apple to gain market share.
+It may also just be Apple using privacy as a way to advantage its own ad business.

 This pattern isn't new.
 In platform economics, it's known as "envelopment" – when a platform provider uses its control of one area to expand into adjacent markets[^1].
 Microsoft did this in the 1990s with Internet Explorer, bundling it with Windows to defeat Netscape.
-History repeats itself in new forms.
+Same move, different decade.

 ## The End of the Web